Funnybones: Episode guide via storybook comparison

-On the television series of Funnybones, six episodes have the same title based on the storybooks, but three had different titles of storybooks based on the same episode, and the other three never had a storybook as source material.
+On the television series of Funnybones, six episodes have the same title as the stories from the published books, three episodes were re-titled from the storybook versions, and the other three were written for TV and didn't use a storybook as source material.
 The final episode of the television series, however, was based on the first storybook of Funnybones, while the first episode was based on the second storybook called "The Pet Shop".
 All twelve episodes were originally shown on BBC One and repeated on BBC Two as part of the CBeebies and Children's BBC strand, as it was known before 1999, on Tuesdays at 4:00pm.